Here's where you'll find answers to the most frequently asked questions about a trip to Versailles.

 Here's a presentation of the provisional attendance for every day of 2014.
 Select a month.
 If you can, avoid the days of high attendance.

-Due to crowding from 10am to 3pm, especially on weekends and Tuesdays, we advise you to visit the Grand Apartments either at 9am or after 3pm in order to get more enjoyment out of visiting the Hall of Mirrors and these exceptional spaces.
+In August, because of the crowd, especially on week-ends and Tuesdays, we advise you to visit the Grand Apartments either at 9am or after 16:30pm in order to get more enjoyment out of visiting the Hall of Mirrors and the State Apartments.

 Think about going to the Trianon palaces and Marie-Antoinette's hamlet at noon to discover a more rustic and intimate aspect of Versailles.